Will Geoscience Go For A Shared Service Environment?

 |Execute||A governance model that will increase the “edge effect” between the legacy and future capabilities and a very diverse set of communities.
 Simple planning capabilities that empower scientist to work complex cross disciplines ideas amongst themselves, define work and coordinate with the power of the crowd.
 We have designed collaborative environments and crowd based frameworks for data collection and analysis with corresponding performance management system.||Conceptual and procedural challenges: Time (short-term funding decisions versus the long-term time-scale needed for infrastructures to grow); Scale (choices between worldwide interoperability and local optimization);|

-Well, this does introduce an outside approach into a closed knit geoscience community who is very used to solving for themselves.
+Well, this introduces an outside approach into a closed knit geoscience community.
+This community typically solves problems for themselves.
 Having a facilitated method from outside consulting or even teaming with agency operations who have begun moving this route for their national geospatial data assets is not seen as something fits their culture.
-We are still learning of hybrid ways we can collaborate and help the geoscientists setup such a framework, but for now it is still a bit foreign of a concept, and while there is some awareness by the geoscientist community to adopt models that work for other sectors, industries, operational models, the lack of familiarity is causing a lot of hesitation – which goes back to the earn trust factor and finding ways to demonstrate value.
+We are still learning of hybrid ways we can use to collaborate.
+In doing so, help the geoscientists setup such a framework.
+But for now, it is still a bit foreign of a concept, and while there is some awareness by the geoscientist community to adopt models that work for other sectors, industries, operational models, the lack of familiarity is causing a lot of hesitation, which goes back to the earn trust factor and finding ways to demonstrate value.

-Til then, we will keep plugging away, connecting with the geoscience community in hopes that we can help them advance their infrastructure, data, and integration to improve earth science initiatives.
+But, we will keep plugging away, connecting with the geoscience community in hopes that we can help them advance their infrastructure, data, and integration to improve earth science initiatives.
+As lovers of data, we at Xentity dedicate ourselves to such.
 Until then, we will remain one of the few top nations without an operational, enterprise national geoscience infrastructure.